EV-OD/nyayaprep/README.md

 ## Deployment

 Refer to the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for details on deploying your application.
 You can use platforms like Vercel, Netlify, or Firebase Hosting.
-Remember to configure environment variables in your deployment environment.
+Remember to configure environment variables and Firestore indexes in your deployment environment.